-The very first carnival in Waterloo ran from September 7th to 10th in 1989.
-It was meant to be a teaser to the 100th Anniversary of the Waterloo Chamber of Commerce in August of 1990.
-It was a result of a visit to Halifax in 1988 by Dave Sandrock, President of Waterloo Bedding and head of the chambers tourism committee, where he saw the international busker festival.
-60 buskers performed over 17 days.
+The inaugural Waterloo Busker Carnival was held in Waterloo from September 7 - 10, 1989 and was meant to be a teaser to the 100th Anniversary of the Waterloo Chamber of Commerce in August of 1990.
+Dave Sandrock, then President of Waterloo Bedding and head of the Chamber's Tourism Committee, had the idea after his 1988 visit to Halifax where he attended the Halifax Busker Festival for the first time.

 The lineup of Buskers included: